The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime/NarutoNinjaHotsprings.md

 >
 > By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
 If you are not of legal age or do not wish to view such content, please leave this page and do not download or use these themes.
 The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
 Please use these themes responsibly and respect the rights of others.

-{: .note }
-> {: .opaque }
-> Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.
+Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

+The wallpapers in this theme pack were illustrated by [Sakimichan](https://www.deviantart.com/sakimichan), a well-known digital artist famous for her detailed and vibrant character art.
+Please support her work by visiting her [DeviantArt profile](https://www.deviantart.com/sakimichan) and considering purchasing her art through her [Patreon](https://www.patreon.com/sakimichan) or other official channels.

 ### Features